-RATINGS Moody's: A2 Standard & Poor's: A
+RATINGS Moody's: A3 Standard & Poor's: A

-In the opinion of Nixon Peabody LLP, New York, New York, Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications made by the Issuer and the University described herein, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
+In the opinion of Nixon Peabody LLP, Jericho, New York, Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications made by the Issuer and the University described herein, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
 Bond Counsel is also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code with respect to individuals and corporations.
-Bond Counsel is further of the opinion that interest on the Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof, including The City of New York.
+Bond Counsel is further of the opinion that interest on the Bonds is exempt from personal income taxes imposed by the State of New York or any of its political subdivisions.
 (See "Tax Matters" herein regarding certain other tax considerations.)

-\$54,520,000 TOWN OF HEMPSTEAD LOCAL DEVELOPMENT CORPORATION REVENUE BONDS, Series 2017 (Hofstra University Project)
+\$66,495,000 TOWN OF HEMPSTEAD LOCAL DEVELOPMENT CORPORATION REVENUE BONDS, Series 2013 (Hofstra University Project)

-Dated: Date of Delivery

-Due: July 1, as shown herein
+Dated: Date of Delivery Due: July 1, as shown herein

-The above-referenced bonds (the "Bonds") are special obligations payable solely out of the revenues or other receipts, funds or monies of the Town of Hempstead Local Development Corporation (the "Issuer") pledged therefor or otherwise available to The Bank of New York Mellon, New York, New York, as trustee (the "Trustee"), for the payment thereof, including those derived under a Loan Agreement, dated as of May 1, 2017 (the "Loan Agreement"), between the Issuer and Hofstra University (the "University" or "Hofstra").
+The above-referenced bonds (the "Bonds") are special obligations payable solely out of the revenues or other receipts, funds or monies of the Town of Hempstead Local Development Corporation (the "Issuer") pledged therefor or otherwise available to The Bank of New York Mellon, New York, New York, as trustee (the "Trustee"), for the payment thereof, including those derived under a Loan Agreement, dated as of June 1, 2013, between the Issuer and Hofstra University (the "University" or "Hofstra").